zelnet94/MyPortfolio/README.md

 My github user page can be found at: www.github.com/zelmundo94

-Here is where you can find all of my latest posts reflecting on the tech community and personal projects.
+Here is where you can find all of my latest posts about tech stuff  and personal projects.
 Have fun exploring!